UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 - vs-supplementary-activity-signal.Rmd
     - Generates plots for activity and app usage
-- vs-modeling-sanalysis.R
+- vs-descriptive-plots.R
-    - Checks collinearity and performs linear modeling
+    - Produces the exploratory data visualization
-- vs-final-model-visualization.rmd
+- vs-model-visualization.rmd
-    - Visualizes the significant predictors of the model
+    - Checks collinearity and performs linear modeling and Visualizes the significant predictors of the model